mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * add IP addresses to deny
   * apply rate limiting rules
   * block an attack that has an identified signature
+* Monitor some metrics on protected resources
+  * For CloudFront: 5xxErrorRate
+  * For ALB: HTTPCode_ELB_5XX_Count, RejectedConnectionCount
+  * For EC2 instances: CPUUtilization
+* Publishes metrics
+  * DDoSDetected: Indicates whether a DDoS event is detected
+  * DDoSAttackBitsPerSecond: Measures the volume of traffic in bits per second
+  * DDoSAttackPacketsPerSecond: Measures the volume of traffic in packets per second
+  * DDoSAttackRequestsPerSecond: Measures the volume of requests per second (for application layer attacks)
+* Provides a quarterly report
+  * metrics, attacks, pattern trends on protected resources
+  * security recommendations

 ## AWS WAF Security Automations